milg15/100-days-of-code/README.md

 | 100 |         |             |          |        |      |     |

-I Would like to also thanks to [Seshan Pillay](https://github.com/SeshanPillay25/100-days-of-code) because I based the desing of this log to his table of progress on their page.
+I would like to also thanks to [Seshan Pillay](https://github.com/SeshanPillay25/100-days-of-code) because I based the desing of this log to his table of progress on their page.